netket/netket/docs/api/nn.md

 ## Apply Operator

-The {mod}`netket.nn.apply_operator` submodule provides modules and utilities to construct a new neural-network state log(O|ψ⟩) wrapping an existing model and an operator O.  This is used internally by NetKet when computing expectation values, but can also be used directly to build custom models.
+The {mod}`netket.nn.apply_operator` submodule provides modules and utilities to construct a new neural-network state $\log(O\lvert\psi\rangle)$ wrapping an existing model and an operator $O$.
+This is used internally by NetKet when computing expectation values, but can also be used directly to build custom models.

 ```{eval-rst}